Polynomial Siegel disks are typically Jordan domains: Appendix

 \begin{lem} Let $f$ be a degree-$d$ polynomial map with a Siegel disk centered at the origin.
-Then there exist $M > 1$ depending only on $d$ such that if $f$ has two critical points $c$ and $c'$ with $|c|/|c'| > M$, then there exist a pair of domains $U \Subset V$ containing the Siegel disk of $f$ centered at the origin such that the tuple $(U, V, f)$ is a polynomial-like map which is qc conjugate to a polynomial map $g$ of degree less than $d$.
-In particular, there exists a $L > 1$ which depends only on $d$ such that where $D$ is the Siegel disk of $f$ centered at the origin and $\Omega_f$ is the set of all critical points of $f$. \end{lem} \begin{proof} Let $c_1, \cdots, c_{d-1}$ be the critical points of $f$.
+Then there exist $M > 1$ depending only on $d$ such that if $f$ has two critical points $c$ and $c'$ with $|c|/|c'| > M$, then there exist a pair of Jordan domains $U \Subset V$ containing the Siegel disk of $f$ centered at the origin such that the tuple $(U, V, f)$ is a polynomial-like map which is qc conjugate to a polynomial map $g$ of degree less than $d$.
+Moreover, there exists a $L > 1$ which depends only on $d$ such that where $D$ is the Siegel disk of $f$ centered at the origin and $\Omega_f$ is the set of all critical points of $f$. \end{lem} \begin{proof} Let $c_1, \cdots, c_{d-1}$ be the critical points of $f$.
 Through a linear conjugation, we may assume that $1 = |c_{d-1}| \le |c_{d-2}| \le \cdots \le |c_1|$.

 Claim.
-For each $M_l > 1$, there exists an $M_{l+1} > M_l$ such that if
+For each $M_l \ge 1$, there exists an $M_{l+1} > M_l$ such that if

-then there exist domains $U \Subset V$ containing the origin such that $(f, U, V)$ is a polynomial map which is qc conjugate to some polynomial of degree $l+1$.
+then there exist domains $U \Subset V$ containing the origin such that $(f, U, V)$ is a polynomial-like map which is qc conjugate to some polynomial of degree $l+1$.
 Let us prove the Claim first.
 Recall that

 with where $Q_{d-i}$ is the degree-$(d-i)$ elementary polynomials of $c_1, \cdots, c_{d-1}$.
 If (\ref{con-ass}) holds, a simple calculation shows that there is some constant depending only on $d $ and $M_l$ such that by taking $M_{l+1}$ large enough, the following inequalities hold. \begin{itemize} \item[(i)] $C^{-1} < |a_{l+1}| < C$, \item[(ii)] $|a_k| \le C$ for $1 \le k \le l$, \item[(iii)] $|a_k| < d! \cdot M_{l+1}^{-1}$ for $ l+2 \le k \le d$. \end{itemize}